Charles Diggs

 Charles Coles Diggs Jr. (December 2, 1922 – August 24, 1998) was an American politician from the U.S. state of Michigan who served in the state senate and U.S. House of Representatives.
 He was the first African American elected to Congress from Michigan.

 A member of the Democratic Party, Diggs was an early participant in the civil rights movement.
 In September 1955, the Michigan Representative garnered national attention when he attended the trial of the two white Mississippians accused of murdering Emmett Till.
-He was elected the first chairman of the Congressional Black Caucus and was a staunch critic of the apartheid regime in South Africa.
+He was elected the first chairman of the Congressional Black Caucus, which he was also one of the main founders of, and was a staunch critic of the apartheid regime in South Africa.

 Diggs resigned from the United States House of Representatives and served 14 months of a three-year sentence for mail fraud, although he maintained his innocence.

 Early life

 Born in Detroit, Michigan, Charles was the only child of Mayme E. Jones Diggs, and Charles Diggs Sr. He attended the University of Michigan, Detroit College of Law (1952-52), and Fisk University.
 He served in the United States Army from 1943 to 1945.
 After his discharge, Diggs worked as a funeral director.
-He served as a member of the Michigan State Senate from the 3rd district 1951–54, just as his father had from 1937 to 1944.
+He served as a member of the Michigan Senate from the 3rd district 1951–54, just as his father had from 1937 to 1944.

 He was rooted in his family's business, the House of Diggs, which at one time was said to be Michigan's largest funeral home.